smaccm/sel4usb-test/README.md

 However there are known devices which would fail to respond certain commands or have very long respond time.

-Note that the USB driver doesn't support unplug a device at the moment, unplug a device won't harm the application, but you won't be able to plug in any new devices again.
+Note that the USB driver doesn't support unplugging a device at the moment, unplugging a device won't harm the application, but you won't be able to plug in any new devices again.